Professional & Financial Services UK-wide

 Responsibility Rule reference

-Report material breaches to the SRA SRA Code of Conduct for Firms, para 3.9
+Report serious breaches to the SRA SRA Code of Conduct for Firms, paras 3.9–3.10

-Maintain access to all financial records SRA Accounts Rules, Rule 13
+Ensure financial records are stored and retained (six years) SRA Accounts Rules, Rule 13

 Oversee reconciliation process SRA Accounts Rules, Rule 8.3